vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

         weight: 2
   ```

-The above HTTPRoute object gets translated to two child VSes in the AVI controller.
-One child VS with match criteria as the path begins with `/bar` and a single Pool Group with a single pool and another child VS with match criteria as path begins with `/foo`, a single Pool Group with two pools, and an HTTP Request policy to add `my-header` to the HTTP request forwarded to the backends.
+The above HTTPRoute object gets translated to two child virtual services in the Avi Load Balancer Controller.
+One child virtual service with match criteria as the path begins with `/bar` and a single Pool Group with a single pool and another child virtual service with match criteria as path begins with `/foo` and header with name as `magic` and value as `foo`, a single Pool Group with two pools and an HTTP Request policy to add `my-header` with value `foo` to the HTTP request forwarded to the back-ends.

-Hostnames are mandatory and can be prefixed with a wildcard.
+**NOTE:** Hostnames are mandatory and can be prefixed with a wildcard.

-AKO Gateway APIs does not support `filters` within `backendRefs`.
+**NOTE:** AKO Gateway APIs does not support `filters` within `backendRefs`.

 ### Gateway API Objects to AVI Controller Objects Mapping